-You may have heard of bandhas after being in yoga for some time.
-Probably you may even experience Mula bandha, one of the most used bandhas by yoga teachers.
-But, do you understand and know what exactly are yoga bandhas?
+You may have heard of yoga bandhas in your yoga class.
+You may have even experienced Mulabandha.
+But, do you understand and know what yoga bandhas are.

-Bandhas are locks of energy in different parts of your body.
-The most important ones are three: Mula bandha, Uddiyana bandha and Jalandhara bandha.
-You need to be familiar with postures and pranayama before you can hold bandhas with ease.
-Bandhas can help you raise your energy and increase the progress of your yoga practice.
+Yoga bandhas are locks of energy in different parts of your body.
+The most important bandhas are: Mula bandha, Uddiyana bandha and Jalandhara bandha.
+Before practising yoga bandhas, you need to be familiar with postures and pranayama to hold the bandhas with ease.
+Yoga bandhas can help you raise your energy and increase the progress of your yoga practice.

 What Are Bandhas?

-Bandhas are body locks used in yoga once you reach a more advance practice.
+Bandhas are body locks used in yoga once you reach an advance practice.
 Once you have practised breath control for a few months, you can start practising breath retentions and bandhas.
 Traditionally, bandhas are practised during pranayama.
 But, some types of yoga use them during asana as well.

 You can think of bandhas as contractions you made at will in different parts of your body to contain the prana or life energy generated during pranayama or asana.
-When you do a bandha, you hold the breath in or out.
+When you do a bandha, you do breath retention; you hold the breath in or out.
 Bandhas aim to move or retain energy through your body in a specific way.

 The bandhas locate at the digestive sphincters of your body.
 Sphincters are circular muscles that open and close to regulate the passage of fluids and solids.
 Sphincters work automatically; you don’t need to think about contracting or relaxing them during the digestion process.
 The autonomic nervous system controls these processes.